jwiegley/git-scripts/README.md

 EXAMPLES:

-  # show only branches for which upstream HEAD differs from local
+  # show only branches for which upstream differs from local
   $ git-branch-status
     | collab-branch  | (behind 1) | (ahead 2) | origin/collab-branch  |
     | feature-branch | (even)     | (ahead 2) | origin/feature-branch |
     | master         | (behind 1) | (even)    | origin/master         |

-  # show all branches - even those with no upstream or no local and those up-to-date
+  # show all branches - including those up-to-date, with no upstream, or not checked-out
   $ git-branch-status -a
   $ git-branch-status --all
     | master         | (even)     | (ahead 1) | origin/master             |